Master of Public Health Program How To Apply

 When applying, please note:

 First apply through SOPHAS.
 After your SOPHAS application is complete and verified, you will receive an email from the Wright State University M.P.H.
 Program Coordinator with further instructions to complete the application process.
+Only Fall term is available to select in SOPHAS; applicants can select other terms to matriculate when completing the Wright State University Graduate School application.

 Step 1: Apply to SOPHAS